 On exit, you should have three things in hand, even if you decide not to do anything immediately:

-That’s what the BRESSE signature is all about: Support.
+That, in essence, is what the BRESSE tagline means: Support.
 Structure.
-Relaunch.
-Support, from the first call.
-Structure, from the first meeting.
-Relaunch, when you’re ready.
+Revitalize.
+Support, from the very first call.
+Structure, from the very first meeting.
+Revitalize, when you’re ready.